prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 #### Extracting Observations

 * Approximately 62.2% of the loans in the dataset are approved( 2656 out of 4,269 ), indicating a slight class imbalance that doesn't require rebalancing.
-* Credit scores, particularly in the range of 540-550, serve as a distinct threshold for separating loan statuses.
+* Cibil score aka credit scores, particularly in the range of 540-550, serve as a distinct threshold for separating loan statuses.
-* The loan_status is highly correlated with credit_scores, but some applicants with high credit scores ( above 740 ) were still rejected, suggesting additional factors influencing loan approval.
+* The loan_status is highly correlated with cibil scores, but some applicants with high cibil scores ( above 740 ) were still rejected, suggesting additional factors influencing loan approval.
-* No clear trends were observed between asset values and loan status, indicating that asset values alone might not be strong indicators of loan approval.
+* No clear trends were observed between asset values and loan status, indicating that asset values alone might not be **strong indicators of loan approval**.

-**From the above observations, we can infer that credit_score could be one of factor for loan approval or rejection.**

 ___